Key Factors of an Effective Real Estate Website

 - 1. On your HOME page, I would highlight 3 of your key strengths (or those of your agency) with a button “Sell Your Home or Sell Your Home Quickly” to direct Jane to an inside page where you provide more reasons why it’s wise to contact you.

 - 2. On most pages, I would have a “Contact Us” box and phone number ready for Jane to reach out to you easily.

 - 3. To further establish your credibility, I would give examples of houses you helped your clients sell in less than a few weeks.
 If that’s not possible, we would highlight an article that helps home sellers properly prepare and stage their homes for the sale.
 There are many ways we can help you substantiate your expertise and provide value to your viewers.
 Remember: Givers gain.
 You need to give before you receive.

 Many realtors want to know the steps necessary to prepare their websites to convert viewers into clients.
 Here they are.
 When combining these factors, you will have a solid foundation for an effective real estate website.
 No matter how much money you invest to drive your target audience to your website, if these factors are not addressed, you can’t maximize the return on your marketing investment.
 To become a lead producer in today’s environment, you need to start first with your website.
 Period.

 I hope you find this article helpful.
-If you do, please share it and visit our Blog page for articles that will be beneficial to you.
+If you do, please share it and visit our Marketing Resources page for articles that will be beneficial to you.
 Thanks!